sveltejs/kit/packages/adapter-netlify/README.md

 ```

 If the `netlify.toml` file or the `build.publish` value is missing, a default value of `"build"` will be used.
 Note that if you have set the publish directory in the Netlify UI to something else then you will need to set it in `netlify.toml` too, or use the default value of `"build"`.

+## Netlify Edge Functions (beta)

+SvelteKit has support for the beta release of Netlify Edge Functions.
+If you pass the option `edge: true` to the `adapter` function, any server-side rendering will happen in a Deno-based edge function deployed close to the site visitor.
+If set to `false` (the default), the site will deploy to standard Node-based Netlify Functions.

 ## Netlify alternatives to SvelteKit functionality